LinaSaii/farness_dicp/README.md

 -Modify the code so that it accepts .bin files as input instead of CSV directly:

-==> A conversion module will be implemented inside the pipeline to automatically transform .bin frames into the extended CSV forma
+==> A conversion module will be implemented inside the pipeline to automatically transform .bin frames into the extended CSV format.

 ## License